openmobilityfoundation/mobility-data-specification/policy/README.md

 #### Version Tracking

 If you are upgrading to a new MDS version, it is recommended to create a new requirements file at a new URL, since field names and available options may have changed.
-To make this more obvious, the MDS version number could be part of your URL, e.g. "https://mds.cityname.gov/requirements/**1.2.0**".
+To make this more obvious, the MDS version number could be part of your URL, e.g. "https://mds.cityname.gov/requirements/1.2.0".

 When requirements are updated within the same MDS version, in the [metadata](#requirement-metadata) section, increment the `file_version` value by one and update the `last_updated` timestamp.
-Though not required, you may choose to use the  `start_date` and `end_date` fields to keep retired requirements visible.
-We also recommend hosting your requirements file in a location that has a publicly-accessible version history, like GitHub or Bitbucket, or keeping previous versions accessible with a versioned URL, e.g. "https://mds.cityname.gov/requirements/1.2.0/**v3**".
+Though not required, you may choose to use the  `start_date` and `end_date` fields in the [programs](#requirement-programs) section to keep retired requirements accessible.
+We also recommend hosting your requirements file in a location that has a publicly-accessible version history, like GitHub or Bitbucket, or keeping previous versions accessible with a versioned URL, e.g. "https://mds.cityname.gov/requirements/1.2.0/v3".

 #### Beta Limitations